 These customers vary across industries and include a convenience store chain, a leading automobile parts supplier, a travel agency and, a trading company among others.

-When FCS initially looked for a development tool to build enterprise applications, it had several criteria for the vendor.
-FCS Sales Director, Mr. Shinji Hashiuchi, explains what the company was looking for in an application development environment: First, it was important to choose a tool which was globally renowned, and not just a Japanese- based tool.
+When Synapse Innovation initially looked for a development tool to build enterprise applications, it had several criteria for the vendor.
+Synapse Innovation Sales Director, Mr. Shinji Hashiuchi, explains what the company was looking for in an application development environment: First, it was important to choose a tool which was globally renowned, and not just a Japanese- based tool.
 It was also crucial that the tool and the vendor be around for the long term given the nature of the mission-critical applications they build.
-After evaluating several tools, FCS chose Uniface because of its global track record, productivity and commitment for future enhancements and has since been using Uniface for over 20 years.
+After evaluating several tools, Synapse Innovation chose Uniface because of its global track record, productivity and commitment for future enhancements and has since been using Uniface for over 20 years.

 Key Benefits of Uniface

 In 2011, a customer came to Synapse Innovation to ask for help building a new, mission-critical Electronic Ordering System (EOS) for placing and receiving orders.
 The application requirements included creating 230 screens, handling 40 batch jobs, processing 50,000 orders per day and it needed to be in operation 24/7.
 The application would have to integrate with their Oracle database which included over 300 tables, containing 200 million records and was a total size of 51GB.